kusterlab/psite_annotation/README.md

 Python module for annotating a pandas dataframe with phosphosites, e.g. PhosphoSitePlus annotations, kinase-substrate relations, domain information, etc.

+## Documentation

+The official Psite annotation documentation can be found at https://psite-annotation.readthedocs.io.

 ## Installation

-If you have setup SSH keys in gitlab, you can easily install this package with:
+You can easily install this package with `pip`:

 ```
 pip install psite-annotation
 ```

-Otherwise, you can clone this repository and install it with pip manually:
+Alternatively, you can clone this repository and install it with pip manually:

 ```
 git clone https://github.com/kusterlab/psite_annotation.git